-The plywood insert is slightly lower than the apartment’s ceiling and slightly raised from the apartment’s floor, allowing natural light to flow all around, over, and under it.
+The all-in-one, “room in a box” style plywood insert is slightly lower than the apartment’s ceiling and slightly raised from the apartment’s floor, allowing natural light to flow all around, over, and under it.
 The slight removal from the bones of the apartment also helps to demarcate the private from the public areas of the home.

 Materials play an important role in the apartment’s transformation.
 The light wooden floor spans the entire area of the home, but inside the addition the floors are a soft grey rubber.

 In the small kitchen, the walls are made of grey cement and the cabinets are a sleek white lacquer.
 The master bathroom sports limestone floors and walls for an exceptionally modern look.